SidneyRadwan/Desktop_Cleaner/README.md

 By Sidney Radwan

+ - Windows and MacOS compatible

- - Finds and sorts Mac OS screenshots of format e.g 'Screen Shot 2020-03-24 at 9.44.28 pm.png' into a 'Screenshots' Folder
+ - Finds and sorts Mac OS screenshots of format e.g 'Screen Shot 2020-03-24 at 9.44.28 pm.png' into a special 'Screenshots' Folder

  - Sorts remaining files by filetype into folders e.g 'cat.jpeg' gets stored into 'jpeg Files' Folder

- - Incase filenames are already taken in the destination folder, will handle according to user preference provided in terminal e.g keep both, keep all, replace, replace all, skip and cancel
+ - Incase filenames are already taken in the destination folder, program will handle files according to user preference provided in command shell i.e keep both, keep all, replace, replace all, skip and cancel

 ### Simple Method:
 Move this program to the directory that is to be sorted then run it with Python.